MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/declaredconfiguration-csp.md

 <!-- DeclaredConfiguration-CspMoreInfo-Begin -->
 <!-- Add any additional information about this CSP here.
 Anything outside this section will get overwritten. -->
-## Declared Configuration OMA URI
+## DeclaredConfiguration OMA URI

-A declared configuration request is sent using an OMA-URI similar to `./Device/Vendor/MSFT/DeclaredConfiguration/Host/[Complete|Inventory]/Documents/{DocID}/Document`.
+A WinDC request is sent using an OMA-URI similar to `./Device/Vendor/MSFT/DeclaredConfiguration/Host/[Complete|Inventory]/Documents/{DocID}/Document`.

 - The URI is prefixed with a targeted scope (`User` or `Device`).
 - `{DocID}` is a unique identifier for the desired state of the configuration scenario.
 Every document must have an ID, which must be a GUID.